Posto (film): Release

 The movie released on 12 May 2017.
 Its theatrical release created quite a buzz.
 Posto was later made part of the Family Welfare course organised by the State.

 Nandu Ahuja, Senior VP, India Theatrical, Eros International Media Ltd, said, "History repeats itself as Posto, our third film with Shiboprosad and Nandita, is well on its way to become another blockbuster after Belaseshe and Praktan.
 We are happy with the response the film has received in Kolkata and hope the film will similarly woo audiences across the country."

 Box office

 On the first day, the movie collection 2 million rupees (₹ 21 lakh).
 In the first four days, the film's earnings were 10 million (₹1 crore.
 In 1st 2 weeks, the collection breached 35 million (₹3.5 crores).
 After 17 days, the box office collection crossed ₹4.5 crores.
 After the 1st 3 weeks, the movie had done a business of ₹ 5 crores.
 At the end of 4 weeks, the movie had done a business of ₹ 5.5 crore from the state of West Bengal alone and a worldwide business of ₹ 8 crores.

 Remake

-Shastry Virudh Shastry(Shastri vs Shastri) is the remade Bollywood film with similar story starring Paresh Rawal and marking Mimi chakraborty first Hindi debut film.
+Shastry Viruddh Shastry is the remade Bollywood film with similar story starring Paresh Rawal and marking Mimi Chakraborty first Hindi debut film.
 The film released on 3 November 2023.